ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

-    Don't forget that if you want to run the `listsorting` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `listsorting` directory that contains the project's source code.
-Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pytest and Rich.
+    Don't forget that if you want to run the `listsorting` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `listsorting/` directory that contains the project's source code.
+Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pytest for automated testing and Rich for colorful terminal output!

 ## Adding Functionality